 By Harold James

 Harold James is Professor of History and International Affairs at Princeton University and Professor of History at the European University Institute, Florence.
-He is the author of The Creation and Destruction of Value: The Globalization Cycle.
-This commentary is published by Daily News Egypt in collaboration with Project Syndicate, www.project-syndicate.org.
+His most recent book is The Creation and Destruction of Value: The Globalization Cycle.
+This commentary is published by DAILY NEWS EGYPT in collaboration with Project Syndicate (www.project-syndicate.org).